Tech-How/Bing-Wallpaper-for-iOS/README.md

   - Choose the same folder that your shortcut is in.
 You can move your shortcut by long-pressing it in the app.

 ## Changing Settings
-If you'd like, you can disable some of the app's features that you don't need or like.
-So far, here are the options that can be configured:
+If you'd like, you can disable some of the app's features that you don't need or want.
+Currently, here are the options that can be configured:
 - Image Notifications
 - Automatic Updates

 To disable one or more of these features, open the shortcut editor by tapping on the elipsis menu (3 dots) on the shortcut.
-Under the comments section, delete the corresponding values that are marked with "Erase to Disable."
+In the dictionary block underneath the release notes, delete the corresponding values that are marked with "Erase to Disable."

 ## Changing Language/Region
 During the initial import of the shortcut, you're asked if you'd like to specify a custom language and region.
 The format used is "language-REGION".
 For example, English, United States, is en-US.
 And Spanish, Spain, would be es-ES.
 Below are references from W3Schools containing all language and country codes.